 - Segmentation by cohort, lifecycle stage, or custom attributes

-- Session replay (Core tier and above)
+- Session replay and NPS trend tracking (paid tiers)

 - Free up to 500 MAUs; paid plans require a sales conversation